Why does Seeds of Silence recommend spiritual accompaniment for those wanting to develop a discipline of silence?

 |

-Today, many people prefer 'spiritual accompanist' and 'spiritual accompaniment' to the traditional terms 'spiritual direction' and director', as these convey more about the nature of this ongoing relationship.
+Today, many people prefer 'spiritual accompanist' and 'spiritual accompaniment' to the traditional terms 'spiritual direction' and 'spiritual director', as these convey more about the nature of this ongoing relationship.
 'Soul friend' or 'spiritual companion' are other terms that are often used.

 |

 A trained spiritual accompanist will meet with you regularly - from monthly, to a few times a year, as suits you.
-They don't 'direct' your spiritual path, but seek to offer you a space where you feel listened to.
+They don't 'direct' your spiritual path, but seek to offer you a space where you feel listened to and heard.
 They will support and help you to ponder your spiritual journey, and encourage you to explore how your relationships with God, with yourself, and with others are developing alongside your discipline of silence.
-Many spiritual accompanists have their own practice of silence and so will understand the different questions and experiences you might have around this.
+Some spiritual accompanists have their own practice of silence and so will understand the different questions and experiences you might have around this.
 They will also be committed to praying for you in between your sessions.

 |